Oracle Pushdown Automata, Nondeterministic Reducibilities, and the CFL Hierarchy over the Family of Context-Free Languages: A Preparation for Our Expositions

-The notations $\reg$, $\cfl$, and $\dcfl$ stand for the families of all regular languages, of all context-free languages, and of all deterministic context-free languages, respectively.
+The notations $\reg$, $\cfl$, and $\dcfl$ stand for the families of all regular languages (recognized by dfa's), of all context-free languages (recognized by npda's), and of all deterministic context-free languages (recognized by deterministic pushdown automata), respectively.
 An advised language family $\reg/n$ in \cite{TYL10} consists of languages $L$ such that there exist an advice alphabet $\Gamma$, a length-preserving (total) advice function $h:\nat\rightarrow\Gamma^*$, and a language $A\in\reg$ satisfying $L = \{x\mid \track{x}{h(|x|)}\in A\}$, where $h$ is {\em length preserving} if $|h(n)|=n$ for all numbers $n\in\nat$.
-By replacing $\reg$ with $\cfl$ in $\reg/n$.
-Another advised family $\cfl/n$ in \cite{Yam08} is obtained from $\cfl$.
-A language over a single-letter alphabet is called {\em tally} and the notation $\tally$ indicates the collection of all tally languages.
+By replacing $\reg$ with $\cfl$ in $\reg/n$, another advised family $\cfl/n$ in \cite{Yam08} is obtained from $\cfl$.
+A language $L$ over $\Sigma$ is called {\em tally} if $L\subseteq\{a\}^*$ holds for a certain symbol $a\in\Sigma$, and the notation $\tally$ indicates the collection of all such tally languages.